Propolis Housing Cooperative is using community bonds to build a grassroots housing movement

 The next steps

-The Propolis Cooperative Housing bond campaign is open now.
-Throughout the campaign and through the three-year bond terms, Tapestry’s investment management team will handle interest disbursements to investors, issue tax forms, and do any investor support needed.
+The Propolis Cooperative Housing bond campaign is open now, and nearly sold out.
+Throughout the campaign and through the three-year bond terms, Tapestry’s investment management team now handles interest disbursements to investors, issue tax forms, and do any investor support needed.

 Learn more